myhdl/myhdl/doc/source/manual/rtl.rst

 For the test bench, we will use an independent clock generator, stimulus generator, and monitor.
-After applying enough stimulus patterns, we can raise the ``StopSimulation`` exception to stop the simulation run.
+After applying enough stimulus patterns, we can raise the :func:`StopSimulation()` exception to stop the simulation run.
 The test bench for a small incrementer and a small number of patterns is a follows::

    def testbench():